arbex10/WordPress-Base-Theme/README.md

 # WordPress Blank Theme

-The perfect blank structure for you develop your custom themes
+The perfect blank structure to develop your custom themes